italiangrid/storm/release-notes/storm-frontend-server/1.8.9/index.md

 title: "StoRM Frontend v.1.8.9 release notes"
 release_date: "29.05.2015"
 rfcs:
+- id: STOR-818
+  title: storm frontend shutdown should be faster

 - id: STOR-817
   title: A call to SRM Copy on StoRM endpoint should return SRM_NOT_SUPPORTED
 ---